renemrhfr/Fullstack-AI-Chatbot/README.md

 You now have your backend-Endpoint ready.

-`Note: In a scalable scenarion you will want to use a Vector-Database instead of storing the embeddings as files. `
+`Note: In a scalable scenario you will want to use a Vector-Database instead of storing the embeddings as files. `

 # How to run
 I recommend using two terminal-windows: one for Backend and one for Frontend

-To start the Frontend run:
+To boot up the Backend run:
 `python3 api.py`

-To start the Frontend run:
+To install the Frontend run: `npm install` (on the the first-run only)

-`npm run dev`
+To start the Frontend run `npm run dev`

 # Special Thanks
 Special Thanks go out to the amazing work of the open-source community, making this technology available for everyone.